sriramE5/ROBOT_ETHICAL_CONSTITUTION/CONTRIBUTING.md

 ## 2. Proposal Process
 1. **Issues and Discussions:** Open an issue or discussion detailing the proposed change (clarification, revision, or addition).
 Provide background and justification for the amendment.
 2. **Pull Requests:** For text edits, fork the repository and submit a pull request (PR) targeting the `main` branch.
 Each PR should focus on a specific Article or Annex.
 Use clear commit messages and reference any related issue.
-3. **Review:** All contributions will be reviewed by the maintainers and members of the Robot Ethics Council.
+3. **Review:** All contributions will be reviewed by the maintainers and members of Loopminds.
 Respond promptly to feedback, and make revisions as requested.

 ## 3. Documentation Style
 - Write in clear, formal language consistent with the Constitution’s legal style.